MohammadMahdi1375/Personal-Projects/README.md

 In this task, a Transformer-based model has been used in order to translate from Dutch to English.

 ## <a name='Seq2Seq_BERT_RNN'></a> Sequence To Sequence using BERT
+We will utilize a large metadata-rich collection of fictional conversations extracted from raw movie scripts (220,579 conversational exchanges between 10,292 pairs of movie characters in 617 movies).
+There are two text files in this dataset, movie_conversations.txt and movie_lines.txt.
+A consecutive conversation between two users in a movie is given in movie_conversations.txt.

 ## <a name='NLG_GPT2'></a> Response Generation with GPT2
 ### <a name='intro'></a> Introduction